cycleuser/briefcase-offline/readme.md

 # Briefcase with Offline Template embedded

-This is a fork of the original briefcase project with several embedded templates.
+This is a personal fork of the original briefcase project with several embedded templates.
+It is for the usage of users who can hardly visit GtiHub and not recommend to install it on any other situation.

 ## Installation